-Our visiting examiners will be using handheld digital voice recorders to record candidate speaking tests and then saving tests from the digital voice recorder onto an AQA memory stick.
-The centre may be asked by the visiting examiner to provide access to a centre computer or laptop to transfer the tests at the end of the session from the digital voice recorder onto our memory sticks.
+Our visiting examiners will use handheld digital voice recorders to record candidate speaking tests and then save tests from the digital voice recorder onto an AQA memory stick.
+The centre may be asked by the visiting examiner to provide access to a centre computer or laptop to transfer the tests at the end of the session from the digital voice recorder onto this memory stick.
 The visiting examiner may choose to bring a laptop with them to do this, but this is optional.
-If they do not bring their own laptop, the centre must provide access to a computer or laptop instead.
+If they do not bring their own laptop, the centre must provide them access to a computer or laptop instead.
+Where a visiting examiner is in a centre for one day only, he/she may transfer the tests from the digital voice recorder to AQA memory sticks at home.